|

 Altun Ha, meaning "water of the rock," has about 13 temples.
 It's famous for the Jade Head, the largest carved jade object from Mayan era.
 This is the

+Belize national symbol and a must-see if you have the time.
 The Cayo Espanto service was spectacular.
 Our houseman, Elio, was always very discreet and available via walkie talkie for anything we

 needed - additional ice, questions on our activities, etc. He also served us our meals in our villa and he made dining an interesting and different experience each time.
 Each lunch and